 Sophia Rodriguez, MS, CGC

 Sophia completed her genetic counseling graduate education at Sarah Lawrence College.
 She is an ABGC board-certified genetic counselor for the Información de la Enfermedad de Alzheimer de Latinos (IDEAL) study, investigating the impact of APOE genetic testing in Latinx communities of Northern Manhattan.
 Sophia has a passion for healthcare advocacy and volunteers for the Alzheimer’s Association to support policy changes that help individuals with dementia and their caregivers.
-She is proficient in Spanish.
+She is also a board member of Youngtimers.org, an organization created to help better address the needs of individuals and families affected by this young hereditary dementia.

 Itzel Camarillo, BA